IEEE-CS-UWM-Workshop-Fall-2019/commit-task/README.md

 How to complete
 ---------------

+1. Fork this repository
-1. Clone this repository
+2. Clone this repository `git clone git@github.com:USERNAME/commit-task.git` or `git clone https://github.com/USERNAME/commit-task.git`
-2. Edit this file to include a motivational message at the bottom.
+3. Edit this file (`README.md`) to include a motivational message at the bottom.
-3. Add your changes to the stage
+4. Add your changes to the stage `git add README.md`
-4. Commit your changes
+5. Commit your changes `git commit -m "Add motivation"`
-5. Push your changes to GitHub
+6. Push your changes to GitHub `git push origin master`

 Good luck!!